tkb-github/attested-conjectures/zetzel.md

 M. Platnauer, ed.,  *Fifty Years (and Twelve) of Classical Scholarship*  (1968)

-C. Stray,  *Classics transformed : schools, universities, and society in England, 1830-1960*  (1998) [and other books and articles by the same author]
+C. Stray,  *Classics transformed: schools, universities, and society in England, 1830-1960*  (1998) [and other books and articles by the same author]

 S. Timpanaro,  *La Filologia di Giacomo Leopardi*  (ed.
 3, 1997)